Skip to content

 The FPDF.text_columns() method allows to create columnar layouts, with one or several columns.
 Columns will always be of equal width.

-A FORM_FEED character (\u000c) in the text will have the same effect as an explicit call to .new_column(),
+A form feed character (\u000c) in the text will have the same effect as an explicit call to .new_column(),

 Note that when used within balanced columns, switching to a new column manually will result in incorrect balancing.